-Welcome to my new website, and many thanks for hanging in there these last few months while we were fine tuning the layout.
-I hope you like the new look and please leave a comment if you are so inclined.
-Before I begin, it is important to note that, at the time of writing this post, marijuana use in the state of Arizona is restricted to those who have a Medical Marijuana (MMJ) card.
+When I first published this post on Sol Flower Dispensary, Wellness Center and Café (2019), marijuana use in the state of Arizona was restricted to those who had obtained a Medical Marijuana (MMJ) card.
+As of November 3, 2020, Arizona passed a proposition to legalize the recreational use of marijuana, so I have tried to update the post to reflect these circumstances.
 The purpose of this post is to start a dialogue, and not to persuade.
 I would also like to note that my husband is the owner of the Sol Flower Dispensary about which I will discuss.

 Starting with a brief vocabulary lesson, there are two natural compounds found in the cannabis plant, cannabidiol (CBD) and tetrahydrocannabinol (THC).
 Both CBD and THC have the same molecular structure and interact with your body’s endocannabinoid system, but with different effects.
 While both have certain healing properties, THC is the psychoactive component that gives you the “high” sensation.

 CBD can be extracted from hemp or from marijuana plants.
 Hemp plants are cannabis plants that contain a minimal amount of THC, while marijuana plants contain higher concentrations of THC.
 CBD and THC are sold in the form of creams, gels, gummies, oils, supplements, tinctures lozenges and extracts.
 THC is additionally sold in a form in which it can be smoked, such as a vape pen and/or as a pre-roll.